shved/bureau/README.md

 - [ ] make blocks fill paddings with zeroes to be exactly disk page in size
 - [ ] wrap in-memory WAL implementation in Arc to cover more cases with unit tests
 - [ ] make all const usize and cast them only when encoding data
+- [ ] use different hash functions in count min sketch for better distribution (it is currently 1 function with 4 seeds)
+- [ ] experiment with better disk access concurrency with shared stateful index and thread pool of gets and separate threads for index updates
 - [ ] build config from env at the server start
-- [ ] experiment with better disk access concurrency with shared stateful index and thread pool of gets and separate threads for index updates
 - [ ] add workflow for testcov
 - [ ] make bin crate alfa version
 - [ ] make a statistics unit